The ABC Data Exchange

 Use the dropdown menu below to view data on different groups.

-There were major disparities in business value by race/ethnicity.
+There were major disparities in business value by race/ethnicity in 2017.

 About the ABC Data Exchange

 Welcome to the ABC Data Exchange (ABCDE), part of the Asset Building Coalition's website.
 This resource is made up of six interconnected web pages which, together, offer in-depth data and context on the issue of Asset Poverty in Forsyth County, North Carolina.

 The landing page of the ABCDE introduces the issue of Asset Poverty, and the impact it has on individuals and families in our community.
 Five additional, topic-specific data deep dive pages offer a broader range of data and contextual information.

 The Asset Building Coalition's purpose and goals in producing this web-based resource are to: